Renormalization Group Running of the Minimal Leptophilic Dark Matter Model toward a UV Completion: renormalization Group running

-Eq.~\eqref{eq:annihilation:NNtoee} suggests that larger Yukawa couplings $y_i$ are necessary to reproduce the correct thermal relic abundance of the DM candidate $N$ for larger $m_N$ and $m_S$.
-If the Yukawa coupling $y_i$ is of order of $1$, its contribution to the RG running of $y_i$ itself and $\lambda_S$ can be significant.
+Equation~\eqref{eq:annihilation:NNtoee} suggests that larger Yukawa couplings $y_i$ are necessary to reproduce the correct thermal relic abundance of the DM candidate $N$ for larger $m_N$ and $m_S$.
+If the Yukawa coupling $y_i$ is of the order of $1$, its contribution to the RG running of $y_i$ itself and $\lambda_S$ can be significant.
+The Yukawa couplings $y_i$ contribute to the beta function of $\lambda_S$ with the quartic power.
+Thus, the $\lambda_S$ quickly blows up and the Landau pole will appear once $|y_i(\mu)|$ is larger than $\sqrt{4\pi}$.
+On the other hand, the scalar quartic couplings contribute to the one-loop beta functions of any couplings at most with the quadratic power, and then the Landau pole will appear just above the scale where $\lambda_i$ reaches $4\pi$.
+In this paper, we set a criterion for the breakdown of perturbativity as $|y_i(\mu)|>\sqrt{4\pi}$ or $\lambda_i(\mu)>4\pi$.

 We discuss the running behavior of the Yukawa coupling $y_i$.
-Large Yukawa coupling tends to lead to the Landau pole at an energy scale lower than the Planck scale.
+The large Yukawa coupling tends to lead to the Landau pole at an energy scale lower than the Planck scale.
 The existence of the Landau pole at the energy scale $\mu_L$ suggests the cutoff scale of the theory, $\Lambda_{\mathrm{cut}}$, is less than $\mu_L$.

 Let us at first analytically estimate the maximal value of the cutoff scale $\Lambda_{\mathrm{cut}}^{\mathrm{max}}$ suggested by the RG running of the Yukawa coupling $y_i$.
 In this paper, we focus on the case that the only tau lepton couples to $N$, i.e., $y_1=y_2=0$ not to induce a lepton flavour violation process through $N$ mediation.
+The renormalization group equation (RGE) for $y=y_3$ is approximately given by